EtherNet/IP

 UPD, User Datagram Protocol is a connectionless protocol used for fast packet transmission without the need for acknowledgment or any concern if the packets arrive at the destination.

-You know the answer?
+You know a better answer?

 Was the content helpful to you?